Tireon003/kode_notes_api/README.md

  - Add new note
  - Show notes list

-API interacts with DB on Postres.
+API interacts with DB on Postgres.
 API has an authorization and authentication system based on JWT.
 Each note spelling before add to DB.
-Thus, notes haven't mistakes in it's title and content parts.
+Thus, notes haven't mistakes in its title and content parts.

 ### How to build and run?